 8. Park your car when possible

 Car sharing is an energy-saving way to travel.
-Car sharing with neighbours, friends or family saves fuel, pollutes less and helps to decongest the city.
+Car sharing with neighbors, friends or family saves fuel, pollutes less, and helps to decongest the city.

 9. Use public transport more often

 I know after the pandemic, this is not as easy as it used to be, but whenever possible use public transport.
 With the subway, you will save fuel and help the environment.